Benefits of Double Glazed Windows & Doors

 Double glazing not only reduces your energy bills, it also provides a more comfortable and quieter home by reducing the amount of noise through the home.
 This is especially beneficial if you are living on a busy street, have outdoor works going on or just generally want some peace and quiet in your home.
 If you’re still after an open view of your new land, double glazing can also reduce (or in some cases) eliminate the need for window treatments; allowing you to bask in the serenity that is your new home.

 In addition to the energy efficiency and noise reduction solutions, double glazing can significantly reduce condensation in your home.
 Condensation caused to many Western Australian homes in the winter is usually a result of warm humid air condensing on relatively cold single pane glass.
+This will result in less home maintenance costs from unwanted mould.
 Double glazing will help to eliminate this condensation (even in bathrooms) by trapping air between two sheets of glass and creating an insulating barrier.

 Will I need to double glaze my whole home?

 Installing double glazing to all windows and doors in your home will greatly affect your energy efficiency rating and allow higher heat retention.
 If you are considering double glazing however are not sure on the extent, you can double glaze a portion of windows and doors, leaving the balance as a single pane.
 It is important to ensure single glazed windows are isolated from double glazed to avoid the warm air from your double glazed windows escaping through the single glazed alternatives.